 Types of fundraising activities

 - Raffles: These are lotteries where the total prize pool does not exceed $25,000.
 A lottery is an activity where a quantity of consecutively numbered tickets is sold and a prize, or prizes are awarded upon the conduct of a draw for the winning ticket(s) or ticket number(s).
 The draw should be conducted publicly at an advertised time, date and place.
 Every ticket should have a fair and equal chance of winning a prize.
 If there are a number of prizes, the major prize should be drawn first, with subsequent prizes drawn in descending order of magnitude.
 The draw should be conducted by the random selection of a ticket-butt or numbered marble from a container suitably sized to allow for thorough mixing of all entries.
 Alternatively, an electronic Random Numbers Generator type machine may be used.
-Follow this link to a comprehensive Facts Sheet available on the website of the Office of Liquor, Gaming and Racing.

-- Art Unions: These are lotteries where the total prize pool is greater than $30,000 – Facts Sheet
+- Art Unions: These are lotteries where the total prize pool is greater than $30,000

 - Guessing competitions: These will fall within two categories.
 The first type is where participants purchase tickets with words or phrases with missing letters.
 The participant is required to fill in the missing letters correctly in order to win.
 This type of guessing competition is a raffle and is subject to the provisions of the Lotteries Act.
 It should be noted that it is not necessary to incorporate a guessing competition to validate a properly organised raffle.

 - The second type of guessing competition is one which is a skill based game and therefore outside the scope of the Lotteries Act.
 It will usually involve participants purchasing the right to guess the number or value of items in a container.
 To be a valid competition, participants must be given full access to the container in order to allow them to take measurements so that they can mathematically calculate the number or value of the items in the container.
-If full access is not allowed, then the competition outcome will be considered a game of chance, not skill, and be subject to the Lotteries Act -– Facts Sheet
+If full access is not allowed, then the competition outcome will be considered a game of chance, not skill, and be subject to the Lotteries Act.

 - Trivia nights: these competitions are games of skill and not subject to the requirements of the Lotteries Act.
 Organisers of trivia nights must ensure such events are conducted in a fair manner for all participants.